 This includes the provision of new or improved water and sewerage infrastructure (including maintenance of Sustainable Urban Drainage systems in perpetuity).
+If a private wastewater treatment system is permitted then the developer will be required to fund Scottish Water's completion of the connection following any upgrading of the system.

 A planning agreement may be required to secure the future maintenance of Sustainable Urban Drainage schemes.